napari/napari-workshop-template/napari-workshops/notebooks/manual_annotation.md

 - drawing 2D polygons to identify particular regions of interest with the **Shapes** layer
 - painting labels to provide a pixel-wise annotation of an image with the **Labels** layer

-This tutorial will explore these three manual annotations in napari, using the same data from the previous image visualization tutorial.
+This tutorial will explore these three manual annotations in napari, using the same data from the [Bioimage visualization in Python tutorial](intro_bioimage_visualization.md).
 Once again, we will try to highlight the bidirectional communication between the viewer and the Python kernel.

 ## Setup